 As a Roman Catholic convert, I have been asked many times why I became a Catholic.
 I sense that the real curiosity behind that question is ‘why have you, as a feminist, submitted yourself to an archaic, patriarchal hierarchy.’
 My answer has been always the same: I did not come to the church to be part of that ugly side.
 I came to the church to be part of its strong female bonds and the community built by great women leaders throughout history—such as, to name just a few, Catherine of Siena, who courageously challenged the church leaders to accept the authentic teaching of the gospel; the Beguines, who deeply influenced the lives of lay Christians with their faithful commitment to the body of Christ in and outside of the institutional church; Teresa of Avila, who is remembered both for her reform movement and for her life of contemplative prayer; Dorothy Day, who tirelessly worked for the poor and fought against war and violence; and most of all, the nuns, who give me a living connection to these great women leaders by their humble work in schools, charities, prisons, and impoverished neighborhoods.

-For me, the women have been and are the heart of the church tradition and the very reason I joined Catholicism.
+For essay writers, the women have been and are the heart of the church tradition and the very reason I joined Catholicism.
 The Vatican fails to recognize great theological richness constituted by its own tradition.
 If the church tries to cut such a noble part of tradition and keep women’s voices under control, the tradition will remain only defective and aggrandize its ugly side which is already overwhelmingly judgmental, overprotective, unfriendly, and exclusive towards differing views.
 And so, I ask church leaders, “Why do you not appreciate your own tradition?”